jcollard/unm-hip/README.md

 <pre>convolve :: (Num (Pixel img), Image img) => [[Pixel img]] -> img -> img</pre>

-Given a 2D list consisting solely of pixels representing a 2D convolution kernel and an image, convolve returns the 2D discrete periodic convolution of the image with the kernel.
+Given a 2D list consisting solely of pixels representing a 2D convolution kernel and an image, <b>convolve</b> returns the 2D discrete periodic convolution of the image with the kernel.
 For example,